mhvk/screens/docs/tutorials/fit_velocities.rst

 generated.
 A pre-made time series (with artificial noise) is available for
 download: :download:`fake-data-J0437.npz <../data/fake-data-J0437.npz>`

+For a derivation of the equations seen here, refer to the :doc:`scintillation velocities background <../background/velocities>`.
-Further explanations and derivations of the equations seen here can be found in `Marten's scintillometry page
+Further explanations can be found in `Marten's scintillometry page
 <http://www.astro.utoronto.ca/~mhvk/scintillometry.html#org5ea6450>`_
 and Daniel Baker's "`Orbital Parameters and Distances
 <https://eor.cita.utoronto.ca/images/4/44/DB_Orbital_Parameters.pdf>`_"
 document.
-As in that document, the practical example here uses the parameter values for the pulsar PSR J0437-4715 as derived by `Reardon et al. (2020)
+As in that document, the practical example here uses the parameter values for the pulsar PSR J0437--4715 as derived by `Reardon et al. (2020)
 <https://ui.adsabs.harvard.edu/abs/2020ApJ...904..104R/abstract>`_.

 The combined codeblocks in this tutorial can be downloaded as a Python script